-The Board has adopted the 2012 Sunset Committee's recommendation to provide citation information on a license record.
+The Board has adopted the 2012 Sunset Committee's recommendation to provide citation information on a licensee's record.
 The policy decision was made at its November 7, 2013, meeting.
-However, due to a freeze on programming changes to the licensing and enforcement system (CAS) that was in use up to January 2016, Board staff was unable to immediately implement the policy change.
-It was determined once the new BreEZe system became operational citation information would be provided on license records.
+Board staff was unable to implement the policy change until January 2016 due to a freeze on programming changes to the licensing and enforcement system that was in use prior to BreEZe.

-Since BreEZe has become operational in January 2016 Board staff has been posting PDF copies of citations on license records as they are being issued.
-Board staff plans to go back and incorporate previously issued citations on license records, consistent with the Board's citation retention schedule set forth in 16 CCR section 4145, as time and resources permit.
+Since the BreEZe system launched in January 2016, Board staff has been posting PDF copies of citations on license records as they are being issued.
+Board staff plans to go back and incorporate previously issued citations on license records, consistent with the Board's citation retention schedule set forth in 16 CCR Section 4145, as time and resources permit.
 This task will be aided by the recent augmentation of six additional positions the Board was authorized through the BCP process.